 It is possible to remove the latest version of iOS 12 from your iPhone or iPad and go back to something earlier, but you have to move fast - it all depends on whether Apple is still 'signing' the earlier version. iOS 11, for example, is no longer available, but each time a new version of iOS 12 comes out it will be possible to downgrade to the one before.

 In this article, we show you how to downgrade iOS 13 on your iPhone or iPad, and also discuss the possible dangers of doing so.
 We'll also look at whether you can still downgrade from iOS 12 to iOS 11, and what options you have in that scenario.

 Note, if you are running a beta of iOS downgrading is easier (depending on your viewpoint).
 We have a separate article about downgrading the iOS beta.

 Should you downgrade iOS?

 A couple of things worth noting before you try to downgrade.

-How to downgrade from iOS 12 to iOS 11
+How to downgrade to iOS 12

 - Open iTunes on your PC or Mac.
 If you haven't got it already, download it from the Apple site.

-- Download the iOS 11.4.1 software update (assuming it's still being signed - see warnings above).
+- Download the old iOS software update (assuming it's still being signed - see warnings above).
 There are many sites that offer IPSW downloads; just make sure you're downloading the software for your specific device or the restore will fail in iTunes.